-I encourage you to use the information in this guide to promote your own personal safety and to assist us in keeping UCF safe and secure.
+My goal for the police department is to become the most progressive, innovative and professional campus police department in the country.
+I encourage you to use this guide to advocate for your own personal safety and to assist us in keeping UCF safe.